RTX/Docker-Workshop/101 Docker Basics/README.md

 ## Step 3
 ### lets interact with a container

+Next we will run an Ubuntu container and and use the conatiner bash to interact with it.

 lets run an Ubuntu server

+```{r, engine='bash', count_lines}
+    $ docker run -i -t ubuntu:16.04 /bin/bash
+```

 * -i for interactive mode,
    will print the stdin, stdout, stderr
 * -t to start a tty
+* ubuntu:16.04 (container type)
 * /bin/bash will override any default command and will run as the main process on the container

-```{r, engine='bash', count_lines}
-    $ docker run -i -t ubuntu:16.04 /bin/bash
-```
 you are now inside the container

 # To quit the container without exiting the main process use
-# *  CTRL q + p
+# *  CTRL p + q

 <br>

 ## Step 4
 ### Run a container in detached mode

+In the previous step we used the ubuntu container but we ended inside the Ubuntu machine.  but when we use container in real life schenario we usualy not going to be loged in to the machine and it will run in the background

+So to do that we add the -d to the run command and it will run the container without shoing us the bash command

 ```{r, engine='bash', count_lines}
     $ docker run -i -t -d ubuntu:16.04 /bin/bash